 Azerbaijan, Armenia, Uzbekistan, Kazakhstan, Kyrgyz, Georgia, Tajikistan, Turkmenistan

-※Please note that the countries that are considered to have sufficiently developed the systems for conferring of degrees will be exempted from the list of the applicable countries after the FY 2018 call.
-More specifically, the applicable countries will be limited to the countries and regions which are the official development assistance recipients from the Japanese government.
+※）Please note that countries which are considered to have sufficiently developed systems for conferring degrees are exempted from this list of applicable countries.
+Specifically, applicable countries are limited to countries and regions that are recipients of official development assistance (ODA) from the Japanese Government.